 - Gas

 For example, you are at the nail salon and have budgeted $60 for a manicure for the month.
 Go your cash envelope labeled “Nails” to use to pay the nail salon.
+When the money runs out, you need to wait until next month for your next mani.

-Is Cash Envelope Budgeting Right For Me?
+Is the Cash Envelope Budgeting System Right for Me?

-Why is Budgeting Important?
+Why Is Budgeting Important?

-Those who stick to a budget can see where their money is going.
-There is no overspending and buying things that you don’t need.
-The purpose of having a budget is to save money in an emergency fund.
-One of Dave Ramsey’s baby steps is saving $1,000 for household or medical emergencies.
+The primary purpose of having a budget is to save money and know where your money is.
+If you want to feel financially stable, you need to have some cash tucked away in an emergency fund.
+One of Dave Ramsey’s baby steps to financial freedom is saving $1,000 for household or medical emergencies.

 Get the Busy Mom Budget Planner free to help you work out a budget for your family here.

 If you stick to a budget, then you are on the road to financial freedom.
+The DIY cash envelope system can help you get your money on track.

 How to Create a Monthly Budget

-Go through your past financial categories using your bank statement to determine how much you have been spending.
+So how do you start to create a monthly budget?
+First, you’ll go through your past financial categories using your bank statement to determine how much you spend.
 Can you eliminate some subscriptions like Netflix or Boxy Charm?
 What will it take to get you to your financial goals?
+Can you lower your monthly bills?

-Each year, I lower my own family’s utilities and services.
+Each year, I try to lower my own family’s utilities and services.
 Other companies offer promotions all the time to get new customers.
 I call the competitors of my current company and ask if they can lower my price.
 If they can’t, I will call my own company and ask if there are new promotions!

 Click here to check out the Trim Personal Finance Bot!